 Denise is currently undertaking a PhD in International Law and Human Rights, focusing on refugees’ and asylum seekers’ rights.
-Prior to that, she has worked as a criminal defence and immigration lawyer in Italy.
+Prior to that, she has worked as a criminal defense and immigration lawyer in Italy.
 Denise feels that the best thing about the association is that it creates connections among passionate human rights professionals all over the world.
-She believe that our association has the potential to bring together our commitment and dedication to the cause of human rights and thus to bring the E.MA spirit on!
+She believes that our association has the potential to bring together our commitment and dedication to the cause of human rights and thus to bring the E.MA spirit on

 Lives in Brussels (Belgium)